The Astrid Apartments in Shanghai

 UPDATE Jan 11, 2017: A descendant of the family left a comment to clarify the circumstances of the adoption, so I've edited the above paragraph.

-The young Vladimir Goldenstaedt got his degree in architecture from the Institute of Civil Engineers (in Saint Petersburg, as was pointed out in the comments).
+The young Wladimir Goldenstaedt got his degree in architecture from the Institute of Civil Engineers (in Saint Petersburg, as was pointed out in the comments).
 His stepfather bought a piece of land in Vladivstok and Vladimir designed a hotel to build on it, called The Central.
 Finished in 1907, it became the best hotel in the city.

 Here is the Central Hotel in Vladivostok photographed around 1920